ldaniels528/trifecta/README.md

     [5945:075] 2c.31.30.2e.38.31.2c.31.30.2e.39.31.2c.31.30.2e.38.30.2c.33.36.35.35.38.2c | ,10.81,10.91,10.80,36558, |
     [5945:100] 4e.2f.41.2c.22.4e.2f.41.22                                                 | N/A,"N/A"                 |

-    kafka:Shocktrade.quotes.csv/0:5945>
+    kafka:Shocktrade.quotes.csv/0:5945> _

 Next, using the `kfindone`command let's search for the last message by key (using hexadecimal dot-notation):

     kafka:Shocktrade.quotes.csv/0:5945> kfindone key is 31.34.31.30.35.36.33.37.31.34.34.36.35
     Task is now running in the background (use 'jobs' to view)

-You may have received a message indicating the the task is now running in the background.
-This happens when a query is executed that requires more than 30 seconds to complete.
-After a few moments, the results should appear on the console:
+You may have received the message _Task is now running in the background (use 'jobs' to view)_.
+This happens whenever a query is executed that requires more than 5 seconds to complete.
+You may use the `jobs` command to check the status of a background task; however, either way, after a few moments the results should appear on the console:

     kafka:Shocktrade.quotes.csv/0:5945> Job #1006 completed
     [10796:000] 22.4e.4f.53.50.46.22.2c.30.2e.30.30.2c.22.4e.2f.41.22.2c.22.4e.2f.41.22.2c | "NOSPF",0.00,"N/A","N/A", |